urbit/docs.urbit.org/content/language/hoon/guides/parsing.md

 failed, `p` will be the first `hair` at which parsing failed.

 `q` may be `~`, indicating that parsing has failed .
-If parsing did not fail, `p.q` is the data structure that is the result of the parse up to this point, while `q.q` is the `nail` which contains the remainder of what is to be parsed.
-If `q` is not null, `p` and `p.q.q` are identical.
+If parsing did not fail, `p.u.q` is the data structure that is the result of the parse up to this point, while `q.u.q` is the `nail` which contains the remainder of what is to be parsed.
+If `q` is not null, `p` and `p.q.u.q` are identical.

 ### `rule`